 Bonus: Handwashing should make your masks last longer as well!

 Johns Hopkins Medicine asked an MD who is the senior director of infection prevention, and she basically recommended wearing your mask all the way home to make sure it got washed2 — but of course that would include wearing the mask for extra time in your vehicle, where it’s not needed.

 That’s why actual mask experts, whose job is to keep YOU safe, not just prevent the spread of infection at all costs, say you need to consult them.
 No one should be wearing a mask for a second when they don’t need it because of the risk to their own health.
-(More on that coming in the next post in the series.)
+(More risks and how to mitigate them here.)

 Kristen Meghan, OSHA mask expert, explained that proper mask “doffing” (taking off) would be as follows: